-You can register your child/ren as soon as they are born.
+You can register your child/children as soon as they're born.

-You have a legal responsibility to register your child/ren within 42 days (6 weeks) of their birth.
+Legally, you must register your child/children within 42 days (6 weeks) of their birth.

 You can book an appointment online to register a birth at Middlesbrough Register Office.
 If you need help, you can speak to a member of the team by calling 01642 729004.